 - Use your Google+ Page to share updates about the Hangout with information on what people will gain from attending whether that’s knowledge, insights from experts or exclusive content.

-- Pay for your content to be promoted on social media to reach a large audience of users similar to those of your current followers and customer base with extensive targeting.
+- Pay for your content to be promoted on social media to reach a large audience of users similar to those of your current followers and customer base with great targeting.

 - Write a few guest blog posts similar to the subject to be discussed in your Hangout on Air, then be sure to include a link to the relevant Hangout in your bio for readers to view.